PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

-# Mapping Electrocatalyst Activity across >6000 Conditions Simultaneously
+# Spatial Mapping of Array Data

 Here I map the electrocatalytic activities from over 6000 unique electrode materials to a single figure.
 The pipeline facilitates the interpretation of array-based experiments in my Ph.D. lab.